Rafaau/ContainerControlPanel/README.md

 app.UseCors("AllowCCP");
 ```

-To allow CCP to capture your detailed requests, responses and summaries of your API calls, you need to get
+To allow CCP to capture your detailed requests, responses and summaries of your API calls, you need to implement request and response logging as in the sample below:
-<a href="https://www.nuget.org/packages/ContainerControlPanel.Extensions/">ContainerControlPanel.Extensions</a> NuGet package
-and implement request and response logging as in the sample below:

 ```
 [Display(Description = "Method to get weather forecast.")]